Neha41093/hid224/notebook.md

 * 09/14/17 Enabled Python 2 and 3 via pyenv on VirtualBox on Windows

 # Writing

-* 09/19/17 Prepared notes on the report topic
+* 09/19/17 Prepared notes and collected papers/articles on the report topic
 * 09/15/17 Uploaded necessary .tex template files on GitHub